seberm/craigwrightisnotsatoshi-check/README.md

 The code will check all the signatures from [craigwrightisnotsatoshi.com](https://craigwrightisnotsatoshi.com) are valid.

-> keywords: bitcoin craig wright satoshi
+> keywords: bitcoin craig wright satoshi faketoshi fake scammer fraudster

 ## How-to